greydevv/pyguardian/DOCUMENTATION.md

 def foo(x):
 	...
 ```
-Multiple types for one parameter may also be specified via a `tuple`:
+Multiple types for one parameter may also be specified by passing a `tuple`:
 ```python
 @guard((int, float))
 def foo(x):